ivopt/polyglot-the_posts/004-Bootstrap.md

 end
 ```

 And now the controller tests pass.
-But if we go back to `tests/integration/entries_test.rb`, the last test we wrote there still isn't green.
+But if we go back to `tests/acceptance/entries_test.rb`.
 What needs to be done now is to actually fetch the entries from the Database and to render them out somehow.
 As for fetching stuff from the Database, something as simple as getting all entries on the DB will suffice: